 CESAR L. ALVAREZ has been a director of the Company since 1997.
-Since 1973, Mr. Alvarez has been a lawyer with the law firm of Greenberg, Traurig, Hoffman, Lipoff, Rosen & Quentel, P.A., where he has served as chairman of its corporate, securities and banking department and currently serves as the firm's Chief Executive Officer and Managing Shareholder.
-Mr. Alvarez also serves as a director of Pediatrix Medical Group, Inc., Atlantis Plastics, Inc., FDP Corp. and Texpack, N.V.
+For more than five years, Mr. Alvarez has been a lawyer with the law firm of Greenberg Traurig, P.A., where he has served as chairman of its corporate, securities and banking department and currently serves as the firm's Chief Executive Officer and Managing Shareholder.
+Mr. Alvarez also serves as a director of Pediatrix Medical Group, Inc., Atlantis Plastics, Inc. and Texpack, N.V.